hasura/learn-graphql/tutorials/backend/hasura-advanced/tutorial-site/content/performance/3-analyze-query-plans.md

 WHERE name = 'daily-standup';
 ```

-The above one would return a `JSON` response with data for `Total Cost`, `Planning Time`, `Execution Time` etc among other metrics.
-These metrics are useful to understand how long a query is taking and what parts to optimize.
-For example, this returned a plan type `Seq Scan` (Sequential Scan) and for large datasets this could be relatively slower.
+The above would return a `JSON` response with data for `Total Cost`, `Planning Time`, and `Execution Time`, among other metrics.
+These metrics help you understand how long a query takes and what parts to optimize.
+For example, this returned a plan type `Seq Scan` (Sequential Scan), and for large datasets, this could be relatively slower.

 ## PostgreSQL Indexes {#postgresql-indexes}

 Postgres indexes are a way of increasing performance on a column that is queried frequently.
 The concept is similar to the one of an index in a book.
-It helps accessing the data you’re looking for more quickly by maintaining additional metadata.
+It helps access the data you’re looking for more quickly by maintaining additional metadata.

-Let’s say the database receives a large number of requests for selecting channels being queried by their name, for example:
+Let’s say the database receives a large number of requests for selecting channels that are queried by their name, for example:

 ```sql
 SELECT * FROM channel WHERE name = 'daily-standup';
 ```

-In the API Explorer, make the following query
+In the API Explorer, run the following query:

 ```graphql
 query {